harrisonmalone/html-css-schedule/README.md

 - Perhaps something better

 10 - 11
-- Basic CSS, adding to create what my website actually is
+- Basic CSS, create what my website actually is
 - Introduction to class and id
 - Styling a specific element within a class `.content p`
 - Emphasize class is for many things id is for one thing
 - External stylesheets (can also use style tag in head but don't)
-- Looking at box model, padding is fat being added to organs, border is skin, padding is space you're away from me
+- Looking at box model, padding is fat being added to organs, border is skin, margin is space you're away from me
 - Preventing default margin set by browser
 - Can override elements with certain box model attributes on them
 - Introduction to unsplash